-Under the Atomic Energy Act of 1954, NRC has the authority to inspect nuclear power plants to protect public health and safety.
-The NRC inspection program assesses, through scrutiny of carefully selected samples, whether activities are properly conducted and equipment is properly maintained to ensure safe operations.
-Inspectors monitor the licensee's activity, provide inspection findings to the licensee's management, and conduct follow up inspections to ensure that the licensee has taken corrective action.
-The NRC periodically assesses the overall effectiveness of its inspection program for operating reactors.
+The Atomic Energy Act of 1954 provides the NRC's inspection authority to inspect nuclear power plants to protect public health and safety.
+NRC inspections assess whether licensees are properly conducting operations and maintaining equipment to ensure safe operations.
+Inspectors monitor the licensee's activities and provide findings to the licensee's management.
+If necessary, NRC experts conduct follow-up inspections to ensure that the licensee has addressed its findings.

-The inspection specialists review plant security, emergency planning, radiation protection, environmental monitoring, periodic testing of plant equipment and systems, fire protection, construction activities, and other more specialized areas.
-During the course of a year, NRC specialists may conduct 10 to 25 routine inspections at each nuclear power plant, depending on the activities at the plants and problems that may occur.
-The special team inspections may focus on a specific plant activity, like maintenance or security, or a team may be sent to the plant to look at a specific operating problem or accident.
+Engineers and specialists from the nearest NRC regional office and/or headquarters support the resident inspectors.
+The NRC's regional specialists cover areas such as plant security, emergency planning, radiation protection, environmental monitoring, plant equipment and systems, fire protection, and construction activities.
+Each year, NRC specialists conduct 10 to 25 routine inspections at each nuclear power plant, depending on the activities at the plants and issues that may occur.
+Additional special team inspections may focus on a specific plant activity, like maintenance or security, or a team may be sent to the plant to look at a specific operating problem or event.

-The NRC uses inspection findings together with objective performance indicators to assess plant performance.
-An "action matrix" provides consistent agency action based on licensee performance in seven cornerstones of safety: (1) initiating events, (2) mitigating systems, (3) integrity of barriers to release of radioactivity, (4) emergency preparedness, (5) occupational radiation safety, (6) public radiation safety, and (7) physical protection.
+The NRC assesses plant performance using inspection findings and performance indicators.
+An "action matrix" reflects licensee performance in seven safety areas: (1) initiating events, (2) mitigating systems, (3) integrity of radioactivity release barriers, (4) emergency preparedness, (5) worker radiation safety, (6) public radiation safety, and (7) plant security.